 Answer: 80% of quote requests for heater are processed within three business hours.
 Heaters requiring engineering review due to amperage, watt density, application and specific end product could take a business day or longer.
 Most purchase orders are confirmed within 3 business hours.
-For oven quote, it will take a longer 1-2 days due to design preparation work and drawing
+For oven quote, it will take a longer 1-2 days at Jin Gang due to design preparation work and drawing

 Our design engineer can customize your heater/oven requirements.
 Depending on the type of customization and order quantity, your jingang sales personnel will work with you to build a heater/oven system that meets your exact needs/spec requirements.

 The first step is to carry out a heat requirement calculation for your application.
 This will tell you the size of heater in KW you need.
 Next, you need to select what type of heater you want, where it is for heating air,/gases, liquid or metal.
 Finally, check with your electrician to make sure your facilities electricity supply has enough KW/ampere for the heater you intend to run.

 Typical thumb of rule is to choose a 3 phase electric heater for high ampere application.
 This applies to heater that has a KW well over 3KW/ 13A on single phase.

 Not all airflow patterns are created equal.
 Different airflow patterns are needed for different part geometry and processes.
 Choices include vertical airflow, full horizontal airflow, and horizontal/vertical (combined).

 Vertical Airflow – is best suited for processes where parts are hung from racks or hooks, with the air supplied from the top down or bottom up.